A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Part one: planetariums.

-Now it is rare to surprise anyone with planetarium programs or space simulators that many users have access to.
-Nevertheless, such a review will be useful for both beginner astronomy lovers and experienced ones who are already accustomed to their favorite programs.
+Nowadays, it’s rare to surprise anyone with planetarium programs or space simulators, which many users use.
+Nevertheless, such a review will be useful for both novice astronomy lovers and experienced ones who are already accustomed to their favorite programs.
 The thing is that everything is changeable in our world, and there is no limit to perfection.
-So many programs a few years ago, being raw or not functional enough, are now fully functional and began to satisfy the wishes of users.
-Arose following the example of popular games "folk assembly".
-Those. programs that initially require many plug-ins or add-ons can already be downloaded in a ready-made, quite digestible form.
-This greatly simplifies their installation and use.
-And this, in turn, turns the torment of layouts and settings into a pleasure to use.
+So many programs a few years ago, being crude or insufficiently functional, are now fully functional and have begun to satisfy the wishes of users.
+They arose following the example of popular games “folk assemblies”.
+Those. programs that initially require many plugins or add-ons can already be downloaded in a ready-made, quite digestible form.
+Which greatly simplifies their installation and use.
+And this, in turn, turns from the torment of layouts and settings into a pleasure of use.

-I will immediately warn you that I will not consider all the programs, since there are probably already more than 3 dozen of them.
-In the review, I will try to pay attention only to the most popular and really useful applications.
-I will not make a rating and sort, so, alas, there are no universal programs.
-Very often, one function is present in only one single program.
-That's why you have to keep heels of planetariums and a couple of simulators.
-But what and how much is a matter of taste and tasks of the user himself.
-I hope this review will help in choosing.
+I’ll warn you right away that I won’t consider all the programs, since there are probably already more than 3 dozen of them.
+In this review, I will try to focus only on the most popular and truly useful applications.
+I won’t rank and sort them; unfortunately, there are no universal programs.
+Very often, a single function is present in only one single program.
+That’s why you have to keep five planetariums and a couple of simulators.
+But which ones and how many are a matter of taste and the tasks of the user himself.
+I hope this review will help you make your choice.

-The simplest and, according to many, reliable, like a Kalashnikov assault rifle, is StarCalc(author A. Zavalishin).
+The simplest and, in the opinion of many, reliable as a Kalashnikov assault rifle, is StarCalc(author A. Zavalishin).

 Indeed, it has many advantages:

-Ease of management, absolutely free, in Russian initially, does not require mandatory installation on a disk.
-Turned on and working.
-What else do you need for the first acquaintance with the sky, or simple control of the telescope?
+Easy to manage, absolutely free, in Russian initially, does not require mandatory installation on disk.
+Turned it on and it works.
+What else is needed for the first acquaintance with the sky, or simple control of the telescope?
 Support for many catalogs, including USNO.

-I just recommend installing not the original, but the finished assembly with all the plugins.
+I just recommend installing not the original, but a ready-made assembly with all the plugins.

 What else to read